cfpb/design-system/docs/pages/links.md

           standalone links are medium weight and have a dotted underline.
 At smaller screen widths they convert to full block links with a top and bottom dotted border that have a finger-friendly touch area.
-          Standalone links can be paired with icons that sit to the left or the right of the link text.
         variation_code_snippet: |-
           <p><a class="a-link
                     a-link--jump"